-Parallels Desktop virtual machines are very similar to real computers, therefore they are subjected to the same threats as real computers: hard disk corruptions, data losses, power outages.
-We recommend creating virtual machine backups on regular basis to keep your work and data safe.
+Parallels Desktop virtual machines are very similar to real computers, therefore they are vulnerable to the same threats as real computers: hard disk corruption, data loss, power outage.
+We recommend creating virtual machine backups on a regular basis to keep your work and data safe.

 When should I backup my virtual machine?

 We strongly recommend to backup your virtual machine before performing the following operations: